Location and Occurrence of Rosalina

 Rosalina Oil Production

-Rosalina is grown in plantation and also harvested from wild populations.
-Wild populations vary in constitution, so only select populations are harvested.
+Rosalina is grown in plantation as well as being harvested from wild populations.
+Wild populations vary in constitution, so only specifically selected populations are harvested.

-The Rosalina oil we offer is obtained from plantation, therefore ensuring consistency, however there are some excellent wild harvested Rosalina oils also available.
+The Rosalina oil we offer is obtained only from plantations, therefore ensuring consistency of quality.
 Rosalina oil is extracted from the leaves and branchlets of the small tree or bush by traditional steam distillation.

 Rosalina Oil is excellent for aromatherapists and masseurs, the oil is gentle, it can be applied neat (1 or 2 drops) to the skin, however it is better to use diluted in a carrier oil.